kalinowski5/payroll/README.md

+# Payroll app

 ### System requirements
 * PHP 8.1
 * Composer

-### Running instructions
+### First run

-Just run the following commands in your favorite CLI:
+Just run the following command in your favorite CLI: `make init`

-1. `composer install`

-2. `bin/console doctrine:database:create`

-3. `bin/console doctrine:schema:create`

-4. `bin/console xyz:payroll:seed-example-data`

-5. `bin/console xyz:payroll:generate`
+SQLite database will be automatically created and filled with sample data.

+### Demo

+In order to generate demo payroll, run:
+`make demo`

-### Testing
+### Automated tests

-1. `bin/console --env=test doctrine:database:create`

-2. `bin/console --env=test doctrine:schema:create`

-3. `bin/phpunit`
+Unit, integration and application tests are available:
+`make test`